 - Assist Character: He can be summoned to assist the Ashen One in the Demon in Pain and Demon from Below boss-fight.
 Following the revelation of his identity, he can also be summoned against Halflight.

 - Bilingual Bonus: "Lapp" is Swedish for "Patch".

-- Chronic Backstabbing Disorder: Its Patches, so par for the course.
-Even tho he is "helping" you by giving you a push in the right direction (literally, with his foot, off a cliff), he finds a way to do it in the most assholish way, while telling you how much you suck, and likely making the player feel betrayed.
+- Chronic Backstabbing Disorder: It's Patches, so par for the course.
+Even though he is "helping" you by giving you a push in the right direction (literally, with his foot, off a cliff), he finds a way to do it in the most assholish way, while telling you how much you suck, and likely making the player feel betrayed.

 - Despair Event Horizon: If Lapp cannot regain his memories in time, he will succumb to despair and fully go Hollow.